theaarc/tp2-INF-462/readme.md

 ### Prerequisites

-- Node.js and npm installed on your machine
+- Node.js and npm installed on your machine (for local development)
-- MongoDB installed and running
-- Docker and Docker Compose installed (optional, for containerization)
+- Docker and Docker Compose installed (for containerization)

 ### Steps